 The temple’s second terrace.

-The upper terrace of the temple.
+The upper terrace of Hatshepsut Temple.

-The Lower Terrace of The Temple.
+The Lower Terrace of Hatshepsut Temple.

 The lower terrace, which acts as the center courtyard, is surrounded by a wall.
 The builders decorated this wall with stone falcon statues.
 A 22-column portico closes the yard from the west.
 This courtyard is divided in the middle by a ramped staircase.
 Monumental lions framed it, and enormous 8-meter-high sculptures of Queen Hatshepsut stood on either side of the entryway.
 These sculptures were crafted after the god Osiris by ancient Egyptian artists.
 They covered the hall with painted reliefs of Queen Hatshepsut trampling on enemies and offering sacrifices to the god Amun.
 Scenes of military parades, a chain of enslaved people, and building labor may all be found in this area.

-The Second Terrace of The Temple
+The Second Terrace of Hatshepsut Temple

-Hatshepsut Temple’s second terrace can be reached through a stairway that runs through the entrance.
+Hatshepsut Temple second terrace can be reached through a stairway that runs through the entrance.
 There was formerly an artificial pond in the center, surrounded by trees.
 The ancient builders also added a tetrahedral monolithic column entrance to the western part of the terrace.
 They divided it with a staircase to provide the foundation for the third top terrace.
 Relief compositions related to Queen Hatshepsut’s life have been preserved on the gate’s walls.
 Here, the mother of Egypt’s future king, Queen Ahmes, marries the god Amun-Ra.

 Then there are scenes depicting Hatshepsut’s birth from this “divine” union, as well as her coronation and getting blessings from the goddess Hathor.
 The reliefs at the other end of the terrace portray a queen-sent expedition.
 Hatshepsut sent this expedition to the legendary kingdom of Punt with the intention of bringing back countless jewels and unusual plants.
 Most experts believe Punt should be located on Africa’s east coast.
 It is probably the same country that was known to the residents of the Middle East in ancient times as Ophir.
 The reliefs represent classic African landscapes such as monkeys, panthers, giraffes, and huts on stilts.